PatrycjaBlaszkowska/project-WizardsTower/README.md

 - Videos :
     - Youtube video on a menu page is working and linked properly.
     - User can control a video and it won't auto start.

+- Background images :
+    - Menu and contact form background photos are linked correctly.
+    - Images are sucessfully scaling on mobile devices.